 About Ant Media Server

-Ant Media Server is a real time streaming software that provides adaptive, ultra-low latency streaming by using WebRTC technology with ~0.5 seconds latency.
+Ant Media Server is a real-time streaming software that provides adaptive, ultra-low latency streaming by using WebRTC technology with ~0.5 seconds latency.
 Ant Media Server is highly scalable both horizontally and vertically.
 It can run on-premise or on-cloud.
-Ant Media has a vast client portfolio in 120+ countries that include several industries and sectors such as education, gaming, broadcasting, auctioning and surveillance.
+Ant Media has a vast client portfolio in 120+ countries that include several industries and sectors such as education, gaming, broadcasting, auctioning, and surveillance.
 For more information about Ant Media Server, please visit our website or contact us.
-If you’re looking to build a streaming solution with adaptive bitrate streaming, ultra-low latency, and highly scalable features you can start free trial.
+If you’re looking to build a streaming solution with adaptive bitrate streaming, ultra-low latency, and highly scalable features you can start a free trial.